What is it?

 How is the test done?

-For a tuberculin skin test, you sit down and turn the inner side of your forearm up.
-The skin where the test is done is cleaned and allowed to dry.
-A small shot of the tuberculosis antigen (purified protein derivative, or PPD) is put under the top layer of skin.
+During the skin test, a small amount of TB protein (antigens) is put under the top layer of skin on your inner forearm.
+The test will feel like a skin prick.
 The fluid makes a little bump (wheal) under the skin.
 A circle may be drawn around the test area with a pen.

 What happens after the test?